 Abilify and Rexulti may not be right for you if you have certain medical conditions or other factors that affect your health.
 These may be referred to as warnings.

 The two drugs share some of the same warnings, but they also have different ones.
 Some of these warnings are mentioned below.
-Before you start taking Abilify or Rexulti, be sure to talk with your doctor to see if these warnings apply to you.
+Before you start taking Abilify or Rexulti, be sure to talk with your doctor to see whether these warnings apply to you.

 Boxed warnings